QuickSwap/quickswap-docs/versioned_docs/version-V2/reference/SDK/03-pair.md

 liquidityToken: Token
 ```

 A Token representing the liquidity token for the pair.
-See <Link to='/docs/v2/smart-contracts/pair-erc-20'>Pair (ERC-20)</Link>.
+See [Pair (ERC-20)](/smart-contracts/pair-erc-20).

 ## token0